-For the last five years, I have been back on Vancouver Island and loving life here, but when the opportunity to come back and explore the North Shore Ale Trail came up, I jumped on it right away.
+For the last five years, I have been back on Vancouver Island and loving life here, but when the opportunity to come back and explore Vancouver’s North Shore Ale Trail came up, I jumped on it right away.
 I was curious and excited to rediscover the old trails I used to ride all the time.
 When I received the itinerary for the Ale Trail, I couldn’t believe how many new breweries have come to life in just the last few years.
 What’s even more impressive is that every single one of them has great beer, its own unique vibe, and friendly service.

 I arrived in North Vancouver late after a weekend in Whistler and went straight to the Lonsdale Quay Hotel.
 This hotel has an unbelievable view of downtown Vancouver from its rooms.
 Since we were set to go explore the Quay and hit up Green Leaf Brewing Co., the location couldn’t have been any more convenient.
 After having a quick drink at Green Leaf, it was time to go check out Wildeye Brewing.

 Bikes and beers